praekeltfoundation/vumi-go/docs/dashboards.rst

 LValueWidget
 ^^^^^^^^^^^^

-Displays the last value of a given metric together with the last value of the same metric for the given time range in history.
-Makes it easy to compare a metric value over a specific period of time.
+Displays two values of a metrics, the current value and the value of the metric a configurable time ago.
+The time difference between the two values is determined by the ``time_range`` value.

 .. code-block:: javascript